-When art and music coexist the music becomes the vehicle for the art.
-Both Daniel Fishkin and Omnivore utilized that concept in very different and provocative ways.
+When art and music coexist, the music becomes the vehicle for the art.
+Daniel Fishkin and Omnivore utilized that concept in very different and provocative ways.

-Dan Fishkin AKA Dandelion Fiction set up was complicated for a solo set.
-Below his feet was a full line up of connected circuitry and an assortment of instruments.
-The daxophone, a wooden instrument that Daniel made was wedged between his legs, created a string clank sound that he looped.
+Dan Fishkin, AKA Dandelion Fiction set up, was complicated for a solo set.
+Below his feet was a full lineup of connected circuitry and an assortment of instruments.
+The daxophone, a wooden instrument Daniel made wedged between his legs, created a string clank sound that he looped.
 His punked turrets train of thought vocals projected a veracity of nervous energy.

-He started a song on a banjo with just a few notes and a fellow band member, got up and joined him in the middle of the space in an acoustic serenade singing through the skin of the banjo.
-Another song something to the effect "I Was Playing with Myself" started out alone and scripted musicians rose from the audience with a trombone, violin and guitar to sing the chorus.
+He started a song on a banjo with just a few notes, and a fellow band member got up and joined him in the middle of the space in an acoustic serenade singing through the skin of the banjo.
+Another song, something to the effect of "I Was Playing with Myself," started out alone, and scripted musicians rose from the audience with a trombone, violin, and guitar to sing the chorus.

-Omnivore AKA Glenna Kay Van Nostrand a tall striking blond, set up a couple of princess phones wired on a round table.
-Casually sitting at her little table she picked up her phones to talk/sing and loop.
-She started of often with a few choice words and cascaded the conversation into the loop.
+Omnivore, AKA Glenna Kay Van Nostrand, a tall, striking blond, set up a couple of princess phones wired on a round table.
+Casually sitting at her little table, she picked up her phones to talk/sing and loop.
+She often started with a few choice words and cascaded the conversation into the loop.

-Below a Video from a Beautiful site One Nite Music
+Below is a Video from a Beautiful site One Nite Music

-Something to take note of is her co-writing and added vocals on Deer Ticks latest release Flag Day "Friday the 13th" was picked by Rolling Stone as his best track and featured their video duet on Rolling Stone's Smoking Section.
+Something to note is her co-writing and added vocals on Deer Tick's latest release Flag Day "Friday the 13th," which was picked by Rolling Stone as his best track and featured their video duet on Rolling Stone's Smoking Section.

 A party of artists who are friends and friends who are artists and everyone in between